Hamiltonian gauge theory with corners: constraint reduction and flux superselection

 In particular, identifying $\calW^\vee\simeq\oloc^\text{top}(\Sigma,\dual{\calW}_{(0)})$, we have

-Thanks to Remark \ref{rmk:sourcetarget} and Definition \ref{def:dual*}, we will be able to view local forms in $\oloc^{\text{top},0,0}(\Sigma\times\calPhi,\dual{\calW})$, for $\calW$ a Lie algebra, either as momentum or as co-momentum ``densities'', or else as local objects genuinely defined on the triple product.
-The latter viewpont allows us to interpret them as Lagrangian densities over $\Sigma$.

-The previous definitions naturally generalize to multi-linear local family of forms: \begin{definition}[Multilinear dual-valued forms] Let $W\to\Sigma$ be a vector bundle and $\calW=\Gamma(\Sigma,W)$.
+The previous definitions naturally generalise to multi-linear local family of forms: \begin{definition}[Multilinear dual-valued forms] Let $W\to\Sigma$ be a vector bundle and $\calW=\Gamma(\Sigma,W)$.
 A multilinear local family of $(p,q)$-forms is a multilinear map

 that is local as a form in $\oloc^{p,q,{0, \cdots, 0}}(\Sigma \times \calPhi \times \calW\stackrel{n}{\times \cdots \times}\calW)$.
 We will call such forms \emph{local multilinear dual-valued forms}, and denote them as:\footnote{Recall that for our concrete models, the (completed) projective tensor product is enough.}